CZ-NIC/mininterface/docs/Supported-types.md

 ???
 "Shorter CLI notation"

+    This is how in looks in CLI:

+    ```bash
+    $ ./program.py --help
+    usage: program.py [-h] [-v] {val:message,val:console}
+    ```

-    Instead of plain `Env`, we can annotate it
+    Is that too long for you?
+Instead of plain `Env`, use the settings:

     ```python
     from mininterface.settings import CliSettings
     m = run(Env, settings=CliSettings(omit_subcommand_prefixes=True))
     ```

-    In the background, it does the same thing as applying an annotation from the underlying CLI library `tyro`.
+    In the background, it does the same thing as applying an annotation marker from the underlying CLI library `tyro`.

     ```python
     from tyro.conf import OmitSubcommandPrefixes